GuillaumeGermain/CNN/README.md

 So overall, while building a CNN, adding more convolutions blocks actually means less trainable parameters.

 ## Model fitting and transfer
-Starting with the smaller network, I trained it and obtained a 79% accuracy rate after a few epochs.
+Starting with the smaller network, I trained it and obtained a 79% validation accuracy rate after a few epochs.
 Fair enough without a GPU, only a few epochs and not so much data.

 Then I added a new Convolution2D + MaxPool block and transferred as many weights as possible into the new one.